 If you are a blogger and do any type of affiliate marketing, you need to track clicks.
 Not only clicks but more importantly conversions.
 Unfortunately, the commonly used Pretty Links doesn’t have this functionality, and if are doing any serious revenue outgrow it quickly.

 Most affiliate marketers (most businesses for that matter), don’t track conversion rates.
-Without question this is the number one thing you must do in order to be successful within affiliate marketing.
+Without question, this is the number one thing you must do in order to be successful with affiliate marketing.

 What Is ClickMeter?